Short Interest in Bucher Industries AG (OTCMKTS:BCHHF) Declines By 41.2%

-Bucher Industries AG (OTCMKTS:BCHHF) was the recipient of a large drop in short interest in the month of August.
-As of August 13th, there was short interest totalling 1,000 shares, a drop of 41.2% from the July 29th total of 1,700 shares.
-Based on an average trading volume of 100 shares, the days-to-cover ratio is presently 10.0 days.
+Bucher Industries AG (OTCMKTS:BCHHF) was the recipient of a large decrease in short interest in August.
+As of August 13th, there was short interest totalling 1,000 shares, a decrease of 41.2% from the July 29th total of 1,700 shares.
+Based on an average trading volume of 100 shares, the short-interest ratio is presently 10.0 days.

 Bucher Industries Company Profile